-1.37 If you commonly use a different name from your actual name, you can ask for your commonly used name(s) to be used instead of your actual name.
+1.38 If you commonly use a different name from your actual name, you can ask for your commonly used name(s) to be used instead of your actual name.
 The commonly used name(s) would then appear on:

-- the statement of persons nominated and the notice of poll, and - the ballot papers

-1.38 The Returning Officer will disallow commonly used names that are likely to mislead or confuse electors, or are obscene or offensive.
+- the statement of persons nominated and the notice of poll, and - the ballot papers - 1.39 The Returning Officer will disallow commonly used names that are likely to mislead or confuse electors, or are obscene or offensive.
 If the name(s) are not permissible, the Returning Officer will write to you stating the reason for rejection.
-In those cases, your actual name will be used instead.

-1.39 You can request to use a commonly used forename, surname or both.

-1.40 For example, you may be known by your abbreviated name 'Andy', rather than your full first name 'Andrew'.
-In that case, you can write 'Andy' in the commonly used forename box on the nomination paper if you would rather that name appear on the ballot paper.

-1.41 You may also use initials as part of your commonly used name if you are commonly known by them.

-1.42 If either the commonly used forename or surname box on the nomination paper is left blank, then your actual forename or surname, depending on which commonly used name box has been left blank, will be used.
+In those cases, your actual name will be used instead. - 1.40 You can request to use a commonly used forename, surname or both. - 1.41 For example, you may be known by your abbreviated name 'Andy', rather than your full first name 'Andrew'.
+In that case, you can write 'Andy' in the commonly used forename box on the nomination paper if you would rather that name appear on the ballot paper. - 1.42 You may also use initials as part of your commonly used name if you are commonly known by them. - 1.43 If either the commonly used forename or surname box on the nomination paper is left blank, then your actual forename or surname, depending on which commonly used name box has been left blank, will be used.

-Parish and community council elections > England and Wales > Candidates > Part 2a of 6

-1.43 It is an offence to give a false statement on your nomination paper.
+1.44 It is an offence to give a false statement on your nomination paper.
 Therefore if you choose to provide a commonly used name you must ensure that it is a forename or surname which you commonly use.